magic-wormhole/magic-wormhole/README.md

 email is unencrypted.
 Copying files through encrypted email requires bootstrapping a GPG key as well as an email address.
 Copying files through Dropbox is not secure against the Dropbox server and results in a large URL that must be transcribed.
-Using a URL shortener adds an extra step and reveals the URL to the shortening service.
+Using a URL shortener adds an extra step, reveals the full URL to the shortening service, and leaves a short URL that can be guessed by outsiders.

 Many common use cases start with a human-mediated communication channel, such as IRC, IM, email, a phone call, or a face-to-face conversation.
 Some of